Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Motivation

-The above discussed shortcoming of the original approach of \citet{biabd,biabd_conference} was later addressed when a simple heuristic that combines preconditions via a meet operation was added to the Infer analyser\footnote{The source code can be found at \url{https://github.com/facebook/infer/blob/f93cb281edb33510d0a300f1e4c334c6f14d6d26/infer/src/biabduction/Dom.ml\#L2279}, but the underlying principle is not described in literature.}.
-However, this heuristic does not guarantee that the found preconditions are sound, and it can easily miss safe preconditions even for simple loop-free code.
-Indeed, in the example above, the heuristic finds the combined contract containing $\mathit{current}\neq\mathit{hd}*\mathit{hd}\mapsto\ell_1*\mathit{current}\mapsto\ell_2*\mathit{last}\mapsto\ell_3*\mathit{out}\mapsto\ell_4$, but it does not find any contract that would correctly combine all required allocations for the case $\mathit{current}=\mathit{hd}$.
-Moreover, the heuristic is also quite fragile as renaming the variable \texttt{hd} to \texttt{first} leads to the heuristic finding the otherwise missing sound precondition.\footnote{We observed this behavior with the commit f93cb281edb33510d0a300f1e4c334c6f14d6d26 found at \url{https://github.com/facebook/infer}.}
+This problem has already been noticed in the original work~\citep{biabd,biabd_conference} and was partially addressed by a heuristic that would combine pre-conditions such that they could cover move branches.
+This heuristic has been implemented as an optional strategy in the Abductor tool and was subsequently made the default in the Infer tool.
+However, this heuristic does not guarantee that the found pre-conditions are sound, and it can easily miss safe pre-conditions even for simple loop-free code.
+Indeed, for the example above, the heuristic finds the combined pre-condition $\mathit{curr}\neq\mathit{hd}\formsep\mathit{hd}\mapsto\ell_1*\mathit{lst}\mapsto\ell_2*\mathit{curr}\mapsto\ell_3*\mathit{out}\mapsto\ell_4$, but it does not produce a sound pre-condition for the case $\texttt{curr}=\texttt{hd}$.
+We also remark that the heuristic is quite fragile as renaming the variable \texttt{hd} to \texttt{first} enables the heuristic to find a safe pre-condition for the case $\texttt{curr}=\texttt{hd}$ in Infer while leading to a crash for Abductor.\footnote{We observed this behavior with the commit \inferv\\ found at \url{https://github.com/facebook/infer} and the publicly available Abductor release at \url{http://www0.cs.ucl.ac.uk/staff/p.ohearn/abductor.html}.}